rootwork/rootwork.org/hugo/content/blog/2013-05-14/index.md

 showRelatedInArticle: false # Override global value for showing related posts in this series at the end of the content.

 categories:
-  - Frontend development
+  - frontend development
 tags:
   - CSS
   - Drupal
 keywords: # For SEO.
 Generally a combination of categories and tags.
-  - Frontend
+  - frontend
   - CSS
   - Drupal